Biobix/proteoformer/README.md

 ### Ensembl download <a name="ensembl"></a>

 After mapping, mostly reference annotation is used from Ensembl (exons, splicing, canonical translation initiation,...).
-This information is available as an SQLite database and is downloadable by using the ENS_db.py script of the 'Additional_tools' folder.
+This information is available as an SQLite database and is downloadable by using the `ENS_db.py` script of the `Additional_tools` folder.
 For example:

 ```